emilianoangieri/AWS-Documentation/AWS-Architecture_public_private_subnets/README.md

 ### Intro

-The aim of this guide is not replace the AWS documentation but is show step-by-step how create and combine AWS resources in cloud console in order to create an Architecture with public and private subnets.

 In this guide I explain how create an infrastructure on AWS cloud following design best practicies.

 The goal is create a two tier infrastructure with a DMZ for public accessible application and protect sensible infrastructure zones with private subnets.